 If you are convicted of a crime, that conviction may stay on your criminal record for the rest of your life.
 However, some criminal offenses that are on your criminal record may be hidden from public view through the process of expungement.
 If you have questions about whether or not a charge, arrest, or conviction can be expunged from your record, turn to me, attorney Judith A. Samson in Minneapolis, Minnesota.
+Contact me today to schedule a free initial consultation.

 In handling expungements for clients in St. Paul and throughout the state, I utilize more than 20 years of legal experience.
 This allows me to efficiently assess your case and efficiently navigate the expungement process.
 Contact me today to discuss your individual case and needs during a free initial consultation.